Gibson County Vehicle Impound Guide

 If You Don't Have a Valid License

-Impound fees can add up quickly, so understanding the costs is essential.
+Towing and storage fees can add up quickly, so it's essential to be aware of the potential costs involved.

 Timeline